corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-automatic.md

 ## Flows

-You use flows to initiate and monitor the automatic ledger recovery process.
+You need to use flows to initiate and monitor the automatic ledger recovery process.
 Each flow you can use is detailed in this section, along with its parameters, return type, Commmand Line interface and examples.

 Available Flows:

 * **AutomaticLedgerRecoverFlow**: Initiates an Automatic Recovery process with a counterparty.
 * **FailAutomaticRecoveryFlow**: Marks an automatic recovery process as failed.
 * **ShowInitiatedAutomaticRecoveryProgressFlow**: Returns the number of transactions received against number of total transactions requested on the latest automatic recovery request.